-Bacon wrapped salmon in a cast iron skillet is oh so good.
+Bacon wrapped salmon brown sugar in a cast iron skillet is oh so good.
 Get your Omega 3 with your favorite breakfast food wrapped around it tonight.

 If you can just imagine how good bacon wrapped salmon is, double that.
 Cooked right it will likely become the best salmon recipe you will ever make.
 Take out your favorite pan on the stovetop and make this tonight.
 Even your kids will think this is killer. (affiliate links present)

 I cook this type of fish a lot.
 All 5 of us absolutely love it and it’s great for my cholesterol so there’s no downside.
 It can get a bit boring to make it the same way so after we fell in love with the best baked salmon in the oven I started thinking of other ways it could be cooked.

 If you have a smoker I’d recommend this Traeger salmon recipe too.
 BUT if you aren’t one for appliances other than what is in your home I thought a pan was the last and final method I hadn’t tried yet.
 Any pan will work but cast iron is always my favorite.

 Ok so adding a bit of pig isn’t the healthiest way to go but all in moderation I say.
 It’s only 2 strips per fillet and many times my girls and I will share one so now we’re down to 1 per person. 😉 Bacon just lends SO much flavor to any dish.
 So much that I don’t really feel like anything else is necessary.

 Since this is a piece of seafood I thought a bit of freshness would be nice so a bit of lemon zest was added too.
 That is optional of course.
 All you need for this method is a pan, a bit of olive oil and what you’re cooking.
 An equal amount of cook time on each side is a must so it cooks evenly and all the way thru to the center.